13 Places To Stop On A Brisbane To Sydney Road Trip

 Town Beach located near the centre of the town is a favourite spot and has everything you need.
 Toilet and shower facilities, a car park, a grassed area with shade, picnic spots and a tea and coffee kiosk.

-Port Macquarie is perfect for all visitors but especially families with children.
+Port Macquarie is perfect for all visitors, but especially families with children.

 Besides the expansive stretch of beach, you will find the boardwalk lined with colourfully painted rocks.
 A great place to walk and see the designs that people have painted in all kinds of different themes.